teamclipper/teamclipper-blog/_posts/2020-12-06-teamclipper-hive-mind.md

 Don’t stop there, keep building the Hive Mind
 + Daily/Weekly digest of the popular and engaging content

 We would be coming up with more exciting features which would help you build a true Hive Mind in your teams.
-Keep an eye out and "Bookmark" today to receive further updates.
+Keep an eye out and "Bookmark" TeamClipper today to receive further updates.